 Clarisse Baleja Saïdi (b.
-Abidjan, Côte d’Ivoire) is a writer of Rwandan and Congolese (DRC) descent and of Ugandan and Canadian dual nationality.
-A graduate of the Helen Zell Writers’ Program at the University of Michigan, she’s received fellowships from Hedgebrook, MacDowell, Yaddo, ART OMI, and the Vermont Studio Center, among others.
-Her writing has been awarded the Theodore Roethke Poetry prize, Hopwood Prizes in fiction, nonfiction and drama , the John Wagner prize, a Marina Nemat Creative Writing Prize, Penguin Random House’s short story prize and more.
-She’s the recipient of Canada Council, Ontario Arts Council and Toronto Arts Council grants, and was a 2022-2023 Fine Arts Work Center fiction fellow.
+Abidjan, Côte d’Ivoire) is a bilingual writer of Rwandan and Congolese (DRC) descent and Ugandan and Canadian dual nationality.
+A graduate of the Helen Zell Writers’ Program at the University of Michigan in Ann Arbor, she’s received fellowships from Hedgebrook, MacDowell, Yaddo, ART OMI, and the Vermont Studio Center, among others.
+Her writing has been awarded the Theodore Roethke Poetry prize, Hopwood Prizes in fiction, nonfiction and drama, the John Wagner Prize, a Marina Nemat Creative Writing Prize, Penguin Random House’s Short Story Prize and more.
+She is the recipient of grants from the Canada Council, Ontario Arts Council, the Toronto Arts Council, and was named a 2022-2023 Fine Arts Work Center fiction fellow.

-Baleja is at work on a novel, among other projects.
-Her short form work has appeared in The Kenyon Review, POETRY magazine, Harvard College’s Transition Magazine and The Fiddlehead.
+Baleja is at work on a novel and an essay collection, among other projects.
+Her recent short form work has appeared in The Kenyon Review, POETRY magazine, Harvard’s Transition Magazine and Atlantic Canada’s The Fiddlehead.

 Writings

 There is something magical about long form writing.
-I cherish the practice and privilege of first amassing then chiseling away at a narrative.
-Eventually, an order does emerge, a world that it turns out was always there.
+I cherish the practice and privilege of slowly amassing then chiseling away at a story.
+Eventually, order does emerge, and with it, a world that it turns out was always there yet defies expectations.

-I’m also learning to say the little things.
-Subscribe to my Substack newsletter, Virtual Village, where I try to connect with my digital and dispersed communities.
-Join us.
+I’m also learning to say the little things often.
+Subscribe to my Substack newsletter, Virtual Village, where I connect with my digital and dispersed communities.
+Think ‘belief pieces’ rather than opinion ones.
+Join me there.

 Offerings

 I conduct courses, craft talks, and seminars.
-Stay tuned for upcoming workshops and classes.
+Find my upcoming workshops and classes under the events page.

-Check out my LinkTree for archives and resources (like this free podcast interview on Artist Residencies) or sign up for the seasonal Virtual Village correspondence.
+Check out my LinkTree for archives and resources (like this free podcast interview on Artist Residencies) or drop me a question.

 Clarisse Baleja Saidi is represented by literary agent Heather Schroder at Compass Literary.